titanXL/request-response-log-ui/README.md

-Simple UI Response Logger build for a friend to use, instead of multiple console open
+Simple UI Response Logger build for a friend to use, instead of multiple consoles open

 Can pick a method between GET|POST|PATCH an URL and some request body parameters